When talking about something as simple as “how to attach patches” is interesting to see how many different ways of getting the job done.

 As you can imagine, there are certain differences in the way you attach a patch to denim or leather and when working with special patches like beaded or PVC patches.

 Before sewing on leather the HedgeTV’s host recommends to apply a leather care gel on the surface.
-Additionally to giving advice about how to attach patches to leather jacket their video Sewing Patches on a Leather Jacket and Leather Care have a little surprise (gross joke) at minute 2:27.
+The video have a weird surprise (gross joke) at minute 2:27.

 A more professional tutorial about the matter says you need: